Lukakeiton/GS2CSV/README_English.md

 # CSVfromGSheet
-create CSV from google sheet and update last cell with same color as last found.
+Create CSV, with semicolon separator, from google sheet and update last cell with same color as last found.

 Requeriments